-English 2
+English 2 Grade 10 2 Semesters

 This class will explore the different genres of literature, including novels, dramas, poetry and short stories, which students will read and discuss.
 A minimum of two novels will be selected from an approved reading list.
 Students will discuss the various issues and literary devices in writing and give oral and written analysis of them.
 Students will improve their writing skills by working on different types of paragraphs and essays, including the expository/informative and introduction to the argumentative.
 Students will also write a 5-8 page research paper to improve their research and citation skills.
-Some sections will be co-taught (CT) by resource teachers to provide extra support.
+Some sections may be co-taught by resource teachers to provide extra support.

-English 2 - Honors 2 Semesters

-Grade 10 Teacher Recommendation and Map Reading 233
+English 2 - Honors Grade 10 2 Semesters Teacher Recommendation and Map Reading 233